ladybug-tools/spider/build-well/README.md

 _To be expanded and explained in more detail as time goes on._

-## To Do
+## To Do Generally

+* 2017-10-14 ~ How about a logo?
+* 2017-10-14 ~ Add permalinks/ RESTful interaction
+* 2017-10-14 ~ Decide what to do when distance between external walls is less than twice the minimum perimeter depth
+* 2017-10-14 ~ Organize nice sets of color schemes for the various surface types
+* 2017-10-14 ~ Seamless transitions between shapes: all shapes have three lengths and widths
 * 2017-10-03 ~ L Shape 1: how to recalculate length (X1) after you update the area?
 	* Spreadsheet with all the calculations would be helpful

 ### index.html / Build Well parent file

+* 2017-10-14 ~ Improve small screen operation
 * 2017-10-02 ~ Add multi-line select for shape selection
-* Add links to credits page
-* Enable viewing html & markdown without killing Three.js data

 ### build-well-threejs.html

-* 2017-09-30 ~ Add selecting and moving objects via pointing device
+* 2017-10-14 ~ Open with Box Shape already in place
-* 2017-10-02 ~ Add ortho camera
+* 2017-10-02 ~ Add ortho camera?
-* 2017-09-22 ~ Add XYZ placards once we start having sufficient other inworld text needs
-	* Inworld text is a whole thing in itself.
-Add in only when very necessary
-* 2017-09-21 ~ Color, shade and shadow

-### mnu-adjacent-objects.html
+### mnu-adjacent-buildings.html

-* 2017-09-22 ~ Add lat & Lon or geocoder input
-* 2017-09-22 ~ Add shade/shadow toggle
-* 2017-09-22 ~ Add solar calculator
+* 2017-10-14 ~ Highlight The Building when selected
 * 2017-09-22 ~ Allow any and all objects to have shape parameters?

 ### mnu-box-shape.html

-* 2017-09-29 ~ Add complete and current set of parameters to 'The object' object - to enable roundtrip with adj build menu
+* 2017-10-14 ~ add individuated floors and ceilings
+* 2017-10-14 ~ Revisit space id naming

 ### mnu-ell-shape-one.html

-* 2017-09-21 ~ Match object shapes to Ben's spec
+* 2017-10-14 ~ add individuated floors and ceilings
+* 2017-10-14 ~ Revisit space id naming

 ### mnu-settings-site.html

-* 2017-10-02 ~ fix toggle edges
+* 2017-09-22 ~ Add lat & Lon or geocoder input
-* 2017-10-02 ~ Ground & Helpers don't toggle after change in grid size
+* 2017-09-22 ~ Add shade/shadow toggle
-* 2017-10-02 ~ Add options to grid size / prevent spurious values
+* 2017-09-22 ~ Add solar calculator
+* 2017-09-21 ~ Color, shade and shadow

+### mnu-settings-building.html

+* 2017-09-22 ~ Add XYZ placards once we start having sufficient other inworld text needs
+	* Inworld text is a whole thing in itself.
+Add in only when very necessary
+* 2017-10-14 ~ Toggle visibility of interior walls
+* 2017-10-14 ~ Opacity Slider
+* 2017-10-14 ~ Overhangs color different than color of walls etc
+* 2017-10-14 ~ Show Perimeter Depth arrows

+### mnu-hud.html

+* 2017-09-30 ~ Add selecting, moving and editing objects via pointing device

+### mnu-settings-spaces.html

+* 2017-10-14 ~ Round the number
+* 2017-10-14 ~ Update building data when you select a space type
+* 2017-10-14 ~ Highlight the space in 3D when you select a space in the menu

 ### mnu-gbxml-export.html

-* 2017-10-11 ~ Export diagonal walls?
+* 2017-10-11 ~ Export diagonal walls - yes
+* 2017-10-14 ~ Export individuated, manifold spaces
 * 2017-10-05 ~ Export overhang and fin data
 * 2017-10-05 ~ Enable changing object orientation

+### mnu-real-time-report.html

+* 2017-10-14 ~ Grab the data in real-time from the 3d model currently in play

+### mnu-settings-zone.html

+* in the pipeline

+### mnu-settings-building.html

+* for opacities, materials: in th pipeline

 ## Change Log

+### 2017-10-14 ~ Theo

+11:58
+* Add mnu-template as file and to menu
+* Add groundHelper and toggle
+* Added credits page - with first set of credits
+	* Credits in menu moved to credits page
+* Add the start of a 'real time report' page: menu + markdown + html
+* Add start of a Settings Spaces menu - with spaces types etc
+* Folder moved from sandbox folder to main Spider folder Mostly dealt with
+* 2017-10-10 ~ Menu interaction that does not revert scene and objects to defaults.
+Selecting various, Adjacent objects menu and Shapes menus, etc should maintain current set of object data
+* 2017-09-29 ~ Some variables are hardwired to 'The object' string.
+Should be to whatever you want it to be ( & UUID ).
+* 2017-09-28 ~ After going to 'read me' page, next page does not display properly - Click on title to reload the script

+* 2017-09-29 ~ Add complete and current set of parameters to 'The object' object - to enable round trip with adj build menu
+* 2017-10-02 ~ fix toggle edges
+* 2017-10-02 ~ Ground & Helpers don't toggle after change in grid size
+* 2017-10-02 ~ Add options to grid size / prevent spurious values

+* Add links to credits page
+* Enable viewing html & markdown without killing Three.js data

 ### 2017-10-13 ~ Theo

 11:56
 * Build Well R10
 * now based on single-model-multiple-menu
+* mostly all working

 ### 2017-10-11 ~ Theo